An Exegetical Commentary

 8― Owe no one anything, except to love one another; for he who loves his neighbor has fulfilled the law.

-9― For the mitzvot, "You shall not commit adultery," "You shall not murder," "You shall not steal," "You shall not give false testimony," "You shall not covet," and whatever other mitzvot there are, are all summed up in this saying, namely, "You shall love your neighbor as yourself."
+9― For this, "You shall not commit adultery," "You shall not murder," "You shall not steal," "You shall not give false testimony," "You shall not covet," and whatever other commandment there are, are all summed up in this saying, namely, "You shall love your neighbor as yourself."

 10― Love doesn't harm his neighbor.
 Love therefore is the fulfillment of the law.